madsondeluna/bits_bytes_biomolecules/README.md

 ---

-## Os Processos Especiais, ou não Canônicos, Ajudam a Vida a Acontecer
+## Os Processos Especiais, ou não Canônicos Ajudam a Vida a Acontecer

 ---